1313e/CMasher/docs/source/user/diverging.rst

     :name: waterlily_viscm

 The *waterlily* colormap is a visual representation of the water flower with the same name.
-Like *fusion*, it covers the :math:`[10, 100]` lightness range and it uses the colors blue and green.
+Like :ref:`fusion` and :ref:`viola`, it covers the :math:`[10, 100]` lightness range and it uses the colors blue and green.
-It reaches its highest lightness value in the center, making it great for density maps.
+As with those two colormaps, *waterlily* is great for use in density maps.